ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Conclusion

 \section{Conclusion}

-In this work, we address a key gap previous works on SWE agents did not address: the potential contribution of the five mostly studied signals when each is made perfect.
-The answer to the question is critical in guiding future research emphasis.
-This work delivers three main findings: \begin{itemize}[leftmargin=2em]
+This work addresses a key gap of previous studies on SWE agents: the ideal contribution of the five mostly studied signals when each is made perfect, which is critical in guiding directions for agent capability improvement.
+This work delivers three main findings: \begin{itemize}[leftmargin=1em]

-\item High-quality reproduction tests that capture corner cases are the most influential signal. \item Execution context such as code graph is significantly more useful only when error stack traces are available, which only accounts for one-forth of the instances. \item Edit-location and API usage becomes significantly more effective when paired with each other or with Reproduction.
+\item High-quality reproduction tests that capture corner cases are the most influential signal. \item Execution context like code graph is more useful only when error stack traces are available, which only accounts for one-forth of the instances. \item Edit-location and API usage becomes significantly more effective when paired with each other or with Reproduction.

 \end{itemize}